hacksu/GitHub-SourceTree/README.md

 <h2>In Sourcetree</h2>

 <p>Go to “Clone” at the top.
 Copy and paste the URL that we cloned earlier.
 This is how Sourcetree know which repo to work with.
 Verify that the prepopulated filepath is the same as what we used earlier.
+Or you can hit '+' and add existing.

 <em>Note to presenter: Use the GitHub interface to create the css file.
 This will give them practice in pulling in a file.</em>